Kammelleon/pdf-qa/README.md

    ```
    cd backend
    ```
+2. Ensure that you have set up your `.env` file

-2. Start the FastAPI server:
+3. Start the FastAPI server:
    ```
    python main.py
    ```